Lancashire Local Heritage List

-The Lancashire Local List Project has been set up to identify local heritage across the County.
-It is being facilitated by Growth Lancashire Ltd, who are working with all the Lancashire Local Authorities including Lancashire County Council.
+The Lancashire Local List Project has been set up by Growth Lancashire Ltd to recognise local heritage assets in Lancashire.
+They are working with all the Lancashire Local councils including Lancashire County Council.

 What is Local Heritage?

-Local heritage is any asset that is valued by the local community and that contributes to the character and local distinctiveness of an area.
+Local heritage is any asset that is valued by the local community and adds to the character and uniqueness of the area.

 • buildings